ustwo/US2MapperKit/documentation/custom_transforms.md

 ![alt tag](/documentation/readme_assets/transformer_fullname_example.png?raw=true)
 <br/>

-Note: The the keys defined in the property mapping correspond to the keys in the dictionary of values passed to the ` public func transformValues(inputValues : Dictionary<String, AnyObject>?) -> AnyObject?` method defined by the protocol.
+Note: The the keys defined in the property mapping correspond to the keys in the dictionary of values passed to the ` public func transformValues(inputValues : Dictionary<String, Any>?) -> Any?` method defined by the protocol.

 ###Compound Value Transformer